caciviclab/netfile-redacted/README.md

 If SERVICE_ACCOUNT_KEY_JSON is not set, the redacted files will be copied to the repository.

+A test for downloading the redacted files to a download directory is run when the workflow runs on ChenglimEar.

 ## Redaction Configuration

 To add new redactions or modify an existing one, simply modify the `config.yaml` file, which contains a list of paths to all the fields to redact for each type of data.